How Ignoring Training Hurts Your Business.

 94% of employees say they would stay longer at a company that invests in their learning and development (LinkedIn Learning, 2024).

-Failure to keep staff informed of evolving threats and legal obligations increases the risk of reputational damage, legal penalties, and operational disruption.
+Failure to keep staff informed of evolving threats and legal obligations increases the risk of reputational damage, legal penalties and operational disruption.
+Especially in technical or regulated environments, lack of training leads to errors, safety violations, or even legal exposure.

 0%